New sustainability challenges

 Fresh thinking, active solutions

 These challenges demand fresh thinking and active solutions.
-In response, the Duke’s son, Lord Burlington, founded the Devonshire Group Environmental Committee (DGEC) in 2010 to move forward the greener Chatsworth story.
+In response, the Duke’s son, Lord Burlington, founded the Devonshire Group Environmental Committee (DGEC) in 2010 to promote awareness of sustainability across the estate.

 In 2013, we received recognition for our sustainability work through a Green Tourism Gold Award and, never wanting to stand still, in 2014 we appointed the consulting wing of the New Economics Foundation to identify further priority hot spots to help us improve and measure our environmental performance.

-Find out more about the current priority areas in our greener Chatsworth strategy.
+Find out more about the current priority areas in our greener Chatsworth strategy below.
+Please contact us if you have any questions about sustainability at Chatsworth.

 Environmental policy statement